floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 ```yaml
 elasticsearch.requestHeadersWhitelist: ["sgtenant", "Authorization", ...]
 ```

-(If you use Search Guard authentication modules other than Basic Authentication, for example Proxy Authentication, the required HTTP headers may vary.)

 Check that the Kibana server user and the Kibana index name matches in both kibana.yml and sg_config.
 The contents of the following keys must match: